deloarts/pytia/README.md

 **pytia** is a wrapper for the CATIA V5 api based on the **V5Automation.chm** help file.
 It provides some useful utilities and features for interacting with the api and a cli tool.
 This module only works with Windows.

-> 🔒 This is currently a private repo.

 Check out the pytia ecosystem:

 - [pytia](https://github.com/deloarts/pytia): The heart of this project.